 Therapeutic use of cannabis is a growing industry increasingly accepted by the medical community and general public — but that growth may be stopped if biopharma companies lack reliable methods to extract and purify potentially useful compounds from the plant.
-Tadas Laukaitis, production manager at Sanobiotec, has shared his insights on why chromatography could bridge the gap hindering the progress and why it plays such an important role in purifying compounds at scale.
+Tadas Laukaitis, Head of Production at Sanobiotec, has shared his insights on why chromatography could bridge the gap hindering the progress and why it plays such an important role in purifying compounds at scale.

 The industry’s progress depends on the efficient purification of specific compounds from cannabis, like cannabinoids and terpenes.
 These compounds have generally been isolated mechanically or chemically using ethanol or hydrocarbons to aid in extraction.
 Now, scientists and pharmaceutical companies are increasingly focusing on chromatography, a laboratory technique for isolating components from mixtures.

 Supercritical carbon dioxide (CO2) chromatography (SFC) works well for isolating cannabinoids, as it ensures efficient separation and potentially high loads and operating volumes.
 According to Todd Palcic, president of Thar Process and provider of CO2 extraction and purification solutions for Sanobiotec, SFC is a sustainable technology that saves 90% of the solvent compared to conventional liquid chromatography, and it saves even more in comparison with flash chromatography, often used in the natural products’ industries including delta-9-tetrahydrocannabinol (THC) remediation from hemp extracts.